What personal data we collect and why we collect it

 Visitor comments may be checked through an automated spam detection service.
 Atheist Ireland uses Google Analytics and other SEO tools on some of its websites to collect information about the way you use this website.
 This includes your IP address.
 IP addresses are considered as personal data.
 Atheist Ireland also uses versions of social share apps which do not transfer data outside of the EEA.

 - users accounts are protected with their username/password – passwords are stored in encrypted form on the database.

 - We have a firewall on our server and on our websites

-- We keep our website up to date with security releases
+- We keep our websites up to date with security releases

-- Local backups and cloud are keep securely with restricted access.
+- Local/cloud backups are kept securely with restricted access.